AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 3/1/2020, 1:00am - Added menu, links, stylized layout, lined input
 Kurtis added a menu with links to other pages on the site, including, Documentation, Examples, and Help.
 He also stylized some elements of the layout.
 He added a toggle button for a light/dark mode.
 He lined the input box and added a vertical scroll bar.
-He put added a examples from the CS 101 book to the examples page.
+He added examples from the CS 101 book to the examples page.
 He also created stylized sheets for each web page.